 Other notable attractions include the High in the Sky Seuss Trolley Train Ride, Caro-Seuss-el, and One Fish, Two Fish spinner in Seuss Landing; the Flight of the Hippogriff Vekoma junior coaster in The Wizarding World of Harry Potter - Hogsmeade; the Camp Jurassic playground and Pteranodon Flyers suspended family glide coaster in Jurassic Park; and the Doctor Doom's Fearfall drop ride and Storm Force Accelatron spinner in Marvel Super Hero Island.

-Universal's big new attraction for 2021 will be the Jurassic World VelociCoaster, a double-launched Intamin coaster that opens in the summer.
+Universal's big new attraction for 2021 will be the Jurassic World VelociCoaster, a double-launched Intamin coaster that opens June 10.

 Other notable shows include Ollivander's Wand Shop in The Wizarding World of Harry Potter - Hogsmeade and Raptor Encounter in Jurassic Park.

 Universal's Islands of Adventure theme park is part of the Universal Orlando resort, located near the intersection of Interstate 4 and Florida's Turnpike in Orlando, about 17 miles from the Orlando International Airport.

 Includes complementary Universal Express Unlimited line-skipping privileges, Early Park Admission, and access to the parks via Water Taxi or the Garden Walk pathway.

 Includes complementary Early Park Admission, and access to the parks via Water Taxi or the Garden Walk pathway.

 Includes complementary Early Park Admission, and access to the parks via bus or the Garden Walk pathway.

 Includes complementary Early Park Admission and access to the parks via bus.